yanosh-k/chip_gpio_bash/README.md

 `gpio_read PIN_NUMBER`

 ### Setting pin value
 For pins that are set as *out* you set a value.
-If you want to bring the singal up, set its value to 1, if you want to birng the signal down, set its value to 0.
+If you want to bring the signal up, set its value to 1, if you want to bring the signal down, set its value to 0.

 `gpio_write PIN_NUMBER 1`